lorenzofox3/zora/README.md

 ## Assertions API

-The assertion api you can use within your test coroutines is pretty simple and highly inspired from [tape](https://github.com/substack/tape)
+The assertion api you can use within your test is pretty simple and highly inspired from [tape](https://github.com/substack/tape)
 * ok
 * notOk
 * equal